valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 EXPOSE 3000
 ```

 Many of these mistakes can be checked and validated with Anchore policies and in particular the Dockerfile gate I've discussed in the previous sections.
+If you are already leveraging Anchore to inspect your container images, I strongly suggest diving into the Dockerfile gate and adjusting it to suit your needs.
+If not, feel free to take a look at Anchore and how conducting a deep image inspection coupled with flexible polices help users gain insight into the contents of their Docker images and enforce security, compliance, and best-practice requirements.